Bidhannagar Assembly constituency

-Bidhannagar Assembly constituency is an assembly constituency in North 24 Parganas district in the Indian state of West Bengal.
+Bidhannagar Assembly constituency is a Legislative Assembly constituency of North 24 Parganas district in the Indian state of West Bengal.

 Overview

 As per orders of the Delimitation Commission, No. 116 Bidhannagar Assembly constituency is composed of the following: Wards 28-41 of Bidhannagar Municipal Corporation (Before 2015 Bidhannagar Municipality) and Ward Nos.
-19, 20 and 28 to 35 of South Dum Dum municipality.
+19, 20 and 28 to 35 of South Dum Dum Municipality.

 Bidhannagar Assembly constituency is part of No. 17 Barasat (Lok Sabha constituency).